12e9881f53658734f7d0005e8f9091def068a65/save-for-later-becauce-im-going-to-forget-/README.md

 Take my advice with a grain of salt, I'm no python master, I'm simply just sharing what I learnt over the past couple of years.

 # don't use the requests library for request-heavy tasks
 The `requests` library always slows down over time.
-I'd recommend looking into `http.client` for consistent speeds, or `socket`s with ssl wrapping for the absolute best perf., more about this in the next section.
+I'd recommend looking into `http.client` for consistent speeds, or `socket`s with SSL wrapping for the absolute best perf., more about this in the next section.

 https://github.com/psf/requests/issues/5726

-# socket + ssl
+# sockets + SSL
 Using sockets is probably the most optimized approach for sending HTTP requests in python.
 It won't bother parsing headers you won't need and it doesn't have 2 layers of HTTP libraries under it like `requests` does.
 It's great.

 ```python